How to Avoid Travel Scams

 The Crying Game

-Just south of Perth, Australia is the cutest port city of Fremantle.
+My story: Just south of Perth, Australia is the cutest port city of Fremantle.
 They have a ship museum, antique car shows on the weekends and bars on every block.
 Outside of these bars, sandwich boards advertise Happy Hour times and food deals.

 One would expect discounted drinks as well.
 But in Australia the beer prices during happy hour will make you cry.
 When I complained to locals about the $10 (!) pints, they’d just nod their heads like “yep”.